 To make the purple yam cake batter, you will start by whisking the cake flour with the baking powder, and salt in a medium bowl.
 I prefer to whisk here as it ensures the dry ingredients become evenly incorporated.
 Cake flour is ideal in cake recipes because it has a lower protein percentage than all-purpose flour, and as a result, there will be less chance of you making a tough cake from overmixing.
 Cake flour helps ensure you get a fluffy and soft cake every single time.

-Next, you combine cooked mashed ube with milk, vanilla, corn syrup, egg yolks, and oil until smooth.
+Next, you need cooked mashed ube (I pureed it in the food processor).
+Combine it with milk, vanilla, corn syrup, egg yolks, and oil until smooth.
 Afterward, the dry mixture goes into the wet mixture resulting in a smooth batter.

 The next step involves whipping egg whites with cream of tartar until peaks form.
 While you could beat the egg whites without the inclusion of the cream of tartar, it helps stabilize the egg whites faster allowing for a denser meringue.
 While whipping the egg whites, you also gradually add in some granulated sugar, which melts into the egg whites during mixing, producing a glossiness and adding sweetness and stability to the meringues.

 Granulated sugar is an essential component to making quality meringue and will help sweeten your cake.
 You should also include some blue and red food colouring at this point which will help produce an intense purple colour with the cake base.